seyzho/Horiseon/README.md

-Code refractoring projet for Horiseon made some changes to the html, adding an id on line 30 and changing some of the div tags to semantic tags consolidated css and added comments to changes
+Code refractoring project for Horiseon made some changes to the html, adding an id on line 30 and changing some of the div tags to semantic tags consolidated css and added comments to changes